modelscope/facechain/face_module/TopoFR/README.md

 ## Citation
 * If you find it helpful for you, please consider citing our paper 📝 and giving a star ⭐.
 ```
+@article{dan2024topofr,
+  title={TopoFR: A Closer Look at Topology Alignment on Face Recognition},
+  author={Dan, Jun and Liu, Yang and Deng, Jiankang and Xie, Haoyu and Li, Siyuan and Sun, Baigui and Luo, Shan},
+  journal={arXiv preprint arXiv:2410.10587},
+  year={2024}
+}
 ```

 ## Acknowledgments